Stationarity with Occasionally Binding Constraints: Stationarity and ergodicity

 To state our results, we first recall the following (cf.\ \citealp{Lieb2005}, p.\ 671). \begin{defn} Let $\{w_{t}\}_{t\in\naturals_{0}}$ be a Markov chain taking values in $\reals^{d_{w}}$, with $m$-step transition kernel $P^{m}(w,A)\defeq\Prob\{w_{t+m}\in A\mid w_{t}=w\}$, and $\mathcal{Q}:\reals^{d_{w}}\setmap\reals_{+}$.
 We say that $\{w_{t}\}$ is $\mathcal{Q}$-\emph{geometrically ergodic}, with stationary distribution $\pi$, if $\int_{\reals^{d_{w}}}\mathcal{Q}(w)\pi(\deriv w)<\infty$, and there exist $a,b>0$ and $\gamma\in(0,1)$ such that

-for all $w\in\reals^{d_{w}}$, where $\Borel$ denotes the Borel sigma-field on $\reals^{d_{w}}$. \end{defn} If $\{w_{t}\}$ is $\mathcal{Q}$-geometrically ergodic, it will be stationary if given a stationary initialisation, i.e.\ if $w_{0}$ also has distribution $\pi$; moreover, it will have geometrically decaying $\beta$-mixing coefficients.
-For these and further properties of such sequences, and a discussion of how this concept relates to other notions of ergodicity used in the literature, see \citet[pp.~671--73]{Lieb2005}.
+for all $w\in\reals^{d_{w}}$, where $\Borel$ denotes the Borel sigma-field on $\reals^{d_{w}}$. \end{defn} If $\{w_{t}\}$ is $\mathcal{Q}$-geometrically ergodic, then it is positive Harris recurrent, a property that is particularly useful for establishing the large-sample properties of estimators of the CKSVAR parameters, as discussed in \subsecref{asymptotics} below.
+Moreover $\{w_{t}\}$ will be stationary and ergodic if given a stationary initialisation, i.e.\ if $w_{0}$ also has distribution $\pi$, and will have geometrically decaying $\beta$-mixing coefficients.
+(For these and further properties of such sequences, see \citealp{Lieb2005}, pp.~671--73, and also Ch.\ 9 of \citealp{MT09}, for a discussion of Harris recurrence.)